-No compensation was paid or allocated to Mr Michel Finance by a company included in the scope of consolidation of the Company within the meaning of Article L. 233-16 of the French Commercial Code.
+No compensation was paid or awarded to Sébastien Ladet by a company included in the scope of consolidation of the Company within the meaning of Article L. 233-16 of the French Commercial Code.

-Compensation as Board member

-Mr Michel Finance did not receive any compensation as a Board member of the Company for the 2021 financial year.
+Sébastien Ladet is not a Board member and therefore did not receive any compensation as a Board member from the Company in respect of the 2022 financial year.